jamesaevans/amplitude-dev-center/docs/data/sdks/browser-2/index.md

 ![npm version](https://img.shields.io/npm/v/@amplitude/analytics-browser/latest)

-The Browser SDK lets you send events to Amplitude.
+This is the official documentation for the Amplitude Analytics JavaScript/Typescript SDK.
 This library is open-source, check it out on [GitHub](https://github.com/amplitude/Amplitude-TypeScript).

 This SDK is compatible with :amp-session-replay:[Amplitude Session Replay](/session-replay).